Documentation · Cross-domain tracking

 Does this work with the Shopify Custom Pixel?

 Not directly.
 Shopify's Custom Pixel runs in a Web Worker sandbox with no DOM access, so it can't intercept arbitrary outbound link clicks.
-For Shopify-checkout-specific cross-domain (e.g. ReCharge, Bold Subscriptions, mid-checkout redirects), use server-side stitching via `customer_email_hash` instead — both surfaces emit the same SHA-256 email hash, and `summary_kpis` joins on it.
+For Shopify-checkout-specific cross-domain (e.g. ReCharge, Bold Subscriptions, mid-checkout redirects), use server-side stitching via `customer_email_hash` instead — both surfaces emit the same SHA-256 email hash, and `the revenue rollup` joins on it.

 Will users see the `_admx_v` param in their address bar?